 SPARC is providing comprehensive support for the Letter of Intent (LOI) and Full Application stages of the competition.
 Applicants interested in a Full Review of the LOI and the partner Letter of Support, please contact Joanne Moszynski by January 9, 2018.

-For LOI applicants invited to submit a full SPG-P application, SPARC will provide Full Reviews of applications as well as Peer-to-Peer Reviews.
-Registration details will be shared with invited applicants.
+For LOI applicants invited to submit a full SPG-P application, SPARC will provide Full Reviews of applications.
+Please see the full application support page here.

 - “Average” SPG grant: $180,000 for 3 years (2016)

 - Letter of Intent (LOI) Deadline (mandatory): February 1st

 - See the UBC Office of Research Services (ORS) website for internal deadlines

 - Successful LOI Applicants invited to submit full application: April 1st

 - Deadline to submit full SPG application: June 7th